 What should be our response, then, when cultists or false teachers come knocking at the door?
 It is not wrong to share the truth with them or to relate our testimony.
 We are called to speak the truth in love (Ephesians 4:15).
 However, we must be careful not to do anything that would give the appearance that we approve of their message.
 We should never invite them into our home for an extended stay, donate money to their cause, or allow them to conduct a “Bible study” with us.

 Here are some things to remember: First, cultists are master deceivers who are well trained in techniques that will confuse those whose knowledge of Scripture is limited.
-Well-meaning and compassionate souls (like the elect lady in 2 John) can be coaxed to dialog with cultists and then be fooled by them.
+Well-meaning and compassionate souls (like the elect lady in 2 John) can be coaxed to dialogue with cultists and then be fooled by them.
 Second, Christians are of Christ; cultists are anti-Christ (2 John 1:7), no matter how kind, sincere, and charming they may appear.
-Third, believers should not to give the cultists or anyone else the impression that the cult has legitimate claims, doctrines, or opinions.
+Third, believers should not give the cultists or anyone else the impression that the cult has legitimate claims, doctrines, or opinions.
 Fourth, Jesus tells us to “watch out” for false teachers (Matthew 7:15), and Paul tells us to “avoid them” (Romans 16:17) and declares them to be “accursed” (Galatians 1:8).
 Therefore, we should build no close associations with those who teach a false gospel.
 Fifth, John tells the lady in 2 John not to “welcome” a false teacher (or “bid him God speed” in the KJV).
 This phrase in the Greek means “to cheerfully or joyfully hail someone.”
 In other words, we are not to bless false teachers or wish them well.